Cos dEstournel Château 1a

 Cos d'Estournel is located on the right side of the hill in the Cos hamlet (lieu-dit), about 1.5 km after passing Lafite on the left side of the road (Route des Chateaux) and going up a steep hill toward Saint-Estephe.
 The name "Cos" means "hill of pebbles" in the Gasconian dialect, given by its first owner, Louis Gaspard d'Estournel, in 1810.
 The property has had several owners over the years, with the most significant change being the purchase of Cos by Louis-Victor Charmolüe in 1894, the owner of neighboring Montrose.
 However, he sold Cos to the Ginestet family in 1917.
 In 1970, another branch of the Ginestet family, the Prats, joined the Ginestet family, and Bruno Prats managed Cos d'Estournel until the change of ownership in 1998.

 In 1998, the Ginestet and Prats families sold Cos to an insurance group, Taillan, and two years later, an entrepreneur named Michel Reybier purchased it.
 Reybier appointed Jean-Guillaume Prats (son of Bruno Prats) as a general manager/winemaker, responsible for significantly increasing quality and shifting towards heavy, extracted, and modern-style wines.
-However, Jean-Guillaume Prats left in 2013, and Aymeric de Gironde became the new general manager/winemaker, changing style from extracted and modern wines to more elegant, softer, and more soil-reflecting ones.
+However, Jean-Guillaume Prats left in 2013.
+Aymeric de Gironde became the new general manager/winemaker, changing style from extracted and modern wines to more elegant, softer, and more soil-reflecting ones.
 This new style has remained the same since the 2014 vintage.

 Cos d'Estournel has a vineyard area of 91 ha, planted with 60% Cabernet Sauvignon and 40% Merlot.
 There are 61 parcels, including small ones of Cabernet Franc and Petit Verdot.
 The vineyard's average age is 45, but several vines are between 80 and 100 years old, and Grand Vin is made from vines with an average age of 55 years.
 The soil here is mostly gravel, with large stones on the surface.

 Cos d'Estournel produces several wines, including Grand Vin, a second wine called Pagodes de Cos, white Cos d'Estournel, and Goulée by Cos d'Estournel (mostly Merlot from Nothern Medoc).
 The different vintage styles make this property incredibly interesting, with a mix of power and elegance.
-The competition between two Saint-Estephe giants, Cos d'Estournel and Montrose, vintage for vintage, which we've seen for many years, is great to watch.
+The competition between two Saint-Estephe giants, Cos d'Estournel and Montrose, vintage for vintage, which we've seen for many years, is excellent to watch.

 Several vintages listed below were tested on November 29th, 2017, in beautiful settings at Copenhagen's oldest wine merchant shop, Kjær & Sommerfeldt, which was created in 1875.